 When it comes to waist training, there are guidelines to follow if you are looking to get the best results.
 The first and most important of such tips is that you get the RIGHT SIZE waist trainer.
 One of the first thing you should definitely consider in getting a waist trainer is the tightness.
 Sure, waist trainers are meant to be snug, but there is something such as a waist trainer that is too tight-fitting and it is definitely not advisable.
 If you notice your waist trainer is also constantly rolling or riding up, it may be safe to say it a bit too small.
 Having to constantly adjust your waist trainer is extremely time consuming and may lessen one's confidence as well.

 In a technical sense, a waist trainer is a piece of garment - albeit an undergarment.
 Just like your dresses, bras and others, clothing comes in different sizes and so does the waist trainer, it isn’t a one-size-fits-all thing.
-If your waist trainer isn’t the right size for your body, you will never get that “famous” Kim Kardashian figure you may be trying to attain.
+If your waist trainer isn’t the right size for your body, you will never get that “famous” Kim Kardashian figure (click here for this famous waist trainer) you may be trying to attain.

 Why you shouldn’t use go for waist trainers that is too restricted: